Democrat candidate for US Senate only changed from indy to run for office. But keeps emphasizing his indy-ness.

 I’d say that comment was coming out of left field, but that’s a given.
 Hi, I’m running for US Senate.
 People are going to threaten me.

-I don’t know that I’ve ever heard of a candidate intro like that, which make me think that the democrats are going to keep candidate shopping if they can.
+I don’t know that I’ve ever heard of a candidate intro like that, which makes me think that the democrats are going to keep candidate shopping if they can.